-LG's next flagship smartphone will probably be called the G6, and it will probably appear in the first few months of 2017.
+LG's next flagship smartphone will probably be called the G6, and it will probably appear in the next couple of months.

 LG G6: Release date and price